Tikquuss/meta_XLM/README.md

 [OPUS collections](http://opus.nlpl.eu/) is a good source of dataset.
 We illustrate in the [opus.sh](opus.sh) script how to download the data from opus and convert it to a text file.

 Another source for other_languages-english data is [anki Tab-delimited Bilingual Sentence Pairs](http://www.manythings.org/anki/).
 Simply download the .zip file, unzip to extract the other_language.txt file.
 This file usually contains data in the form of `sentence_en sentence_other_language other_information` on each line.
 See [anki.py](anki.py) and [anky.sh](anki.sh) in relation to a how to extract data from [anki](http://www.manythings.org/anki/).
-Example of how to extract de-en pair data.
+Example of how to download and extract de-en pair data.
 ```
 cd meta_XLM
 mkdir XLM/data/para